 If you need to sit down for a snack or drink, feel free to visit the nearby food stalls and cafes nearby.
 The place is well-maintained, and the vibe of Planten un Blomen screams unwinding and relaxation.
 This is a place where parents can find peace without worrying about the children, as the amenities of Planten un Blomen can keep them occupied.

 Accommodations near Planten un Blomen

-- Best Luxury Hotel: SIDE Design Hotel Hamburg
+- Luxury Hotel: SIDE Design Hotel Hamburg

-- Best Mid-Range Hotel: Radisson Blu Hotel
+- Mid-Range Hotel: Radisson Blu Hotel

-- Best Rental: Apartment Perle am Rotherbaum
+- Vacation Rental: Apartment Perle am Rotherbaum

 4. Enjoy Countless Activities at Europa-Park

 If you’re here for one of the best things to do in Germany with kids, then Europa-Park is your best bet.
 It’s the largest theme park in Germany, and after Disneyland Paris, Europa-Park is the most popular theme park in all of Europe.